Subhajit-Chowdhury/RAW-Spotify-Data-into-Insights-with-AWS/README.md

 *Figure: The AWS Glue console displaying the "Spotify Project."
 The "Visual" tab shows the ETL job graph, and the left-hand navigation provides access to various Glue features.*

 ## 🐍✨ Core ETL Script (`Spotify Project.py`)
 The engine driving the data transformation in this project is the Python script `Spotify Project.py`.
-This script is crafted for execution as an **AWS Glue ETL job**, harnessing the capabilities of PySpark for efficient, distributed data processing.
+This script is designed for execution as an **AWS Glue ETL job**, leveraging the capabilities of PySpark for efficient, distributed data processing.

 **🔗 Script Location:**
 *   Access the complete script here:
     [`Spotify Project.py`](https://github.com/Subhajit-Chowdhury/Spotify_Data-Engineering-using-AWS/blob/main/Spotify%20Project.py)

-**🚀 Key Responsibilities & Functionality:**
+**🚀 Core Responsibilities & Functionality:**
 This script translates the visual ETL design into executable code, performing the following critical operations:

 1.  **🎬 Initialization:** Establishes the Spark and AWS Glue execution environment.
 2.  **📥 Data Extraction (Extract):** Reads `albums.csv`, `artists.csv`, and `tracks.csv` from S3.
-3.  **🛠️ Data Transformation (Transform):** Performs joins, cleaning, and structuring of the data.
+3.  **🛠️ Data Transformation (Transform):** Executes joins, cleaning, and structuring of the data.
 4.  **💾 Data Loading (Load):** Writes the final, unified dataset to the S3 data warehouse zone, typically in Parquet format.

 **💻 Technologies Leveraged within the Script:**
 *   **Python (🐍):** Primary language for ETL logic.
 *   **PySpark (✨):** Framework for distributed data processing.
-*   **AWS Glue Libraries:** For integration with the Glue environment (`GlueContext`, `DynamicFrame`).
+*   **AWS Glue Libraries:** For seamless integration with the Glue environment (`GlueContext`, `DynamicFrame`).

 **💡 Execution Note:** This script is intended for deployment as an AWS Glue ETL job, requiring proper IAM permissions and S3 path configurations.

 ## 🧾 Dataset Utilized
-This project uses a modified version of the "Spotify Dataset 2023" which has been structured into three separate CSV files for processing.
+This project uses a modified version of the "Spotify Dataset 2023," structured into three separate CSV files for processing.
 The original dataset is dedicated to the public domain.

 ### 🔗 Original Source & Inspiration
 *   **Platform:** Kaggle